 Writing Prompt: Adapt the unadaptable fairy tale Mary introduced us to (the one about the little old lady who catches on fire and dies).

 This episode of Writing Excuses has been brought to you by Audible.

 Visit http://AudiblePodcast.com/excuse for a free trial membership.

 Get an audiobook of your choice, free, with a 30-day trial.
 After the trial, your paid membership will begin at $14.95 per month.
 With your membership, you will receive one credit every month, good for any audiobook on Audible.

-This entry was posted on Sunday, May 13th, 2012 at 10:26 pm and is filed under Guest, Horror, Live, Season 7.
+This entry was posted on Sunday, May 13th, 2012 at 10:26 pm and is filed under Career and Lifestyle, Guest, Live Audience, Season 7.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.